What is OTP?

 I use it myself for following reasons:

 - OTPasswd in opposite to currently widely used OTP systems (OPIE) uses secure ciphers (AES and SHA256) instead of MD5.
+Is feature-full and maintained.

 You might have other reasons too.
 Screensaver sending you one-time codes to your mobile might be an overkill thought.